tytydraco/yessleep/out/The_Twelve_Flays_of_Christmas.md

 I looked around then let my garb slide down my hollow man shell.
 It gathered around my ankles and for once in her endless hellspan of a life La Reina McFly was speechless.

 "That's right baby!
 Henry, pig boy, beat ya to it!
 I made a deal with the mother ship union.
 And you, you can digest most of my liver, gall bladder, right buttock, left tricep and right bicep as well as molars 23 through 27 and one very giant sebaceous cyst I had been nursing since the 1960s.
-That was the tahini sauce you couldn't get enough of you, what do we call greedy and corrupt power made demons?
+That was the tahini sauce you couldn't get enough of you, you...; what do we call greedy and corrupt power-mad demons?

-PIG
+**PIG**

 And then, then the unexpected happened.
 La Reina turned her nose up at me and said, "Oh."
 Then she walked unceremoniously out the door.
 That was two days ago.
 Now I gotta go back to my regenerative frog boy spells.
 I don't just flay myself half-cocked.
 Them frogs know what time it is.
 The knowledge is out there.
 You just gotta let it in.